SamuelStreet/SPPP/README.txt

   - Too many warnings setting to shut all warnings off needed
   - Need to make it so settings can be scrolled through so they are not quite so overwhelming (may need settings tabs or at least sections)

--Display
-  - Variable and Equation boxes should stretch
-  - Initial background image needs to match properly
-  - Buttons background needs changed
-  - Need to have a little dot where the plot is being loaded from

 -Functionality
   - Would be good to check over variables section, should be able to use any variable that is not a python reserved <= 10 characters, but had to modify variable names so would be good to check (Euler)